 I enjoy traveling solo, but sometimes I want or need a travel companion, depending on where I am going and what I am doing.
-There is an indisputable need for travel companions and caregivers that can assist in various ways, especially in the wheelchair community.
+There is an indisputable need for travel companions and caregivers who can assist in various ways, especially in the wheelchair community.
 Some of us may lose physical strength, but not the love of travel, so it’s a great idea to travel with someone who can lend a helping hand.

 Consider Your Needs